Student Services and Resources

 svpscentre.utoronto.ca

 The Sexual Violence Prevention and Support Centre works to create a campus environment where all members of the University community can study, work and live free from sexual violence.
+They help and support students, staff and faculty at the University of Toronto who have been affected by sexual violence or sexual harassment.

 Student Life